moneysart/moneysart.github.io/diary/index.md

 I should be more cautious about derivative tickers that traded at different timezones.
 People seem to use CSI300 (or China A50) future as a reference in this case.
 * CHAU jumped back +9% next day.
 Oh well.
+* CHAU continued to gain, on 2021-08-02 getting to -4% of my exit price.
+* Further research reveals that setting a stop loss on an ETF is not a good idea.
+Even worse for a leveraged ETF.
+Since ETFs track an index, a strong drop in an ETF is likely due to an error in a bearish and illiquid environment.
+It will probably move back up to its real value soon.
+In such a time, you would want to increase your position, not sell.
+If you're using a stop loss, then you lock in losses.
+Worse, leveraged ETFs tend to open with a big gap on such days.
+Force you to sell below your stop loss price.
+* Some good read here: [Are Stop-Loss Orders Good When Trading ETFs?](https://www.investopedia.com/articles/active-trading/121815/are-stoploss-orders-and-etfs-good-idea.asp), [3X leveraged ETF with stop loss, am I missing something?](https://www.reddit.com/r/investing/comments/8nvr0c/3x_leveraged_etf_with_stop_loss_am_i_missing/), [What is the stop-loss strategy for a leveraged ETF?](https://www.quora.com/What-is-the-stop-loss-strategy-for-a-leveraged-ETF), [Is it possible to put a stop loss on an ETF?](https://www.reddit.com/r/investing/comments/3tm4h5/is_it_possible_to_put_a_stop_loss_on_an_etf/), [some extra](https://seekingalpha.com/article/4351712-stop-loss-danger-to-levered-funds), [another extra](https://seekingalpha.com/article/133634-trading-leveraged-etfs-its-all-about-the-stops)
+* ([QUOTE](https://www.investopedia.com/articles/active-trading/121815/are-stoploss-orders-and-etfs-good-idea.asp)) ETF Stop Loss Equals Big Risk, Individual Stock Stop Loss Equals Reduced Risk
+*The Bottom Line* -- When it comes to stop-loss orders, your approach should depend on whether or not you’re trading ETFs or individual stocks.
+With a typical ETF, a short-term plunge is the absolute worst time to have a stop-loss in place if you have the trend correct.
+Instead, this is where you want to step up and buy more.
+* That was quite a pricy lesson.
+It's time to suck it up and move on.

 **Lessons**:
 * I think I did well sticking with the plan this time.